troop03090/troop03090.github.io/README.md

 Girl Scouts empowers young girls with essential life skills, from leadership and entrepreneurship to community service and global awareness.
 Through diverse activities in a supportive environment, members build character, forge lifelong friendships, and prepare for future challenges and opportunities.
 To learn more about what we will be doing, please visit https://www.girlscouts.org

 ## Logistics
-- We’ll meet every other Wednesday starting on October 4, 2023
+- We’ll meet every other Wednesday starting on September 25, 2024
 - Meetings will be from 4:45pm-6pm
 - Meetings will be held in the library at PS110